A new kind of technical conference and trade show, developed for and by the

 These sessions feature presentations from a panel of experts followed by a joint question and answer session with audience members.
 Each session will include panelists recognized for their expertise in their respective fields.
 Each panelist will give a 10 to 15 minute presentation (depending on forum length) on the challenges and potential solutions impacting a specific technology or application.

 Panel themes mirror the tracks of the technical sessions with an emphasis on Design, measurement/simulation/modeling and system engineering.
-The current panel sessions include:
+Some proposed panel sessions include:

 Workshops provide an one-hour long forum from industry practitioners to share their recent research and development experiences/results on specific challenging and emerging topics related to high frequency/high speed electronic design.
 Workshops bring experts together to explore a narrow theme of high interest in depth.
 Introductory material may be included to educate non-experts.
 These session will be structured and moderated by the organizer so that the audience is actively engaged, resulting in a high level of interaction between the speakers and the attendees.
 These sessions can be organized around a single presenter or group of speakers discussing a common topic.